Skill Blitz Sale-mobile

 • Testable (in principle, even if there isn’t a test for it yet)

-JIRA also provides the option to set the priority of user stories which might have been done based on the MoSCoW criteria, due dates, assign the story to a team member of the project, allocate a story point/hour based effort estimation for the story, tag the user story to a component level feature or in other words ‘Epic’ and be able to assign the story to a sprint during which the story is required to be implemented.
+JIRA also provides the option to set the priority of JIRA user stories which might have been done based on the MoSCoW criteria, due dates, assign the story to a team member of the project, allocate a story point/hour based effort estimation for the story, tag the user story to a component level feature or in other words ‘Epic’ and be able to assign the story to a sprint during which the story is required to be implemented.

-Adding Descriptions to User Stories
+A. Adding Descriptions to User Stories

 The 2nd C of the 3 C’s in user stories, ' Confirmation’, is used to specify the user story's acceptance criteria.
 An acceptance criterion is used to ascertain when a particular user story can be marked as done and is normally used by the product owner to validate the same.
 The acceptance criteria also help the development team implement the business rules, and functionality and will be the single point of reference for the Quality Assurance Team.
 The description field in JIRA issue creation allows the user to specify the acceptance criteria.
 Enroll in KnowledgeHut JIRA course to kick-start your profession.

-Enabling Discussion
+B. Enabling Discussion

-Another main aspect of writing requirements as user stories is to enable conversation about the feature among relevant stakeholders.
+Another main aspect of writing requirements as user stories in JIRA is to enable conversation about the feature among relevant stakeholders.
 This is known as the ‘Conversation’ component of user stories which is the 3rd C in the 3C’s.

 Often, user stories are accompanied by a process diagram, UI wireframe or a mockup, data dictionary, etc., which can be added as attachments in JIRA or even be associated with the story as comments, or wiki page links maintained in confluence.